Maxthod/rnd-network-throttling/README.md

 ## Install / run
 ```
 npm install
-tsc server/server.ts # if you want to recompile it the JS
+tsc server/server.ts # if you want to recompile the JS
 node server/server.js
 ```